alex/what-happens-when/README.rst

 The components of the browsers are:

-* **User interface:** The user interface includes the address bar, back/forward button, bookmarking menu, etc. Every part of the browser display except the window where you see the requested page.
+* **User interface:** The user interface includes the address bar, back/forward button, bookmarking menu, etc...
+Every part of the browser display except the window where you see the requested page.
 * **Browser engine:** The browser engine marshals actions between the UI and the rendering engine.